ericrobolson/AssetBuilder/README.md

 - `font-map` will take in a string of characters, a TTF font and a location.
 From there it will rasterize all characters to a spritesheet.
 - - `font-map {TTF_FILE} {TEXT_TO_RENDER} {OUTPUT_DIR} [--font-scale {FLOAT}]`
+- `resize-imgs` will take a directory and a float to resize all images by.
+Useful for compressing textures in 3d assets.
+- - `resize-imgs {SOURCE_DIR} {SCALE}`
 - `blend2sheet` will take in a Blender file, a view type, and generate a spritesheet based on the animations included if they exist.
 The resulting file will be a power of 2 to minimize GPU hiccups.
 - - `blend2sheet {BLENDER_FILE} {OUTPUT_DIR} {SPRITE_WIDTH} {SPRITE_HEIGHT} [sidescroller isometric top-down advance-wars-battle pokemon-battle camera] [--num-rotations {INT}] [--animations {CSV_ANIMATION_LIST}]`
 - - - `sidescroller` view type renders the sprite in a platformer view